ngeran/vector-py/README.md

 The script will:
 Connect to the device.
 Verify the image exists in /var/tmp.
-Check the current version and warn about downgrades.
+Check the current version using dev.facts['version'] (or CLI fallback) and warn about downgrades.
 Install and validate the software.
 Reboot the device.
 Probe for availability (up to 15 minutes, checking every 60 seconds).
-Verify the version (up to 5 attempts, retrying every 60 seconds).
+Verify the version using dev.facts['version'] (with CLI and SSH fallbacks, up to 5 attempts, retrying every 60 seconds).
 Display a summary:Upgrade Summary:
 Successful: 1 device(s)
   - 172.27.200.200